1

 Next steps

 You’ve now walked through the basics of connecting your database, creating a consumer, and capturing changes.
-Now, you can write the business logic for your application to react to the changes.
+Now you can write the business logic in your application to react to the changes.

 From here, you might want to: